degrandisdaniele/IoT/README.md

-# IoT Sensor Module WIFI Project
+# IoT Sensor Module WIFI Project MSE Course  2025 SUPSI

 ## Overview
 This project implements an IoT data logging system using Arduino Nano 33 IoT boards to collect sensor data and transmit it to a server for storage and visualization.